AXIHIXA/Memo/notes/misc/photoshop.md

 ## Miscs

-- Command + D, with mouse cursor on canvas: Highlight selected layer on canvas;
+- Command, with mouse cursor on canvas: Highlight selected layer on canvas;
 - Command + Delete: Fill selection with background color;
 - Command + J, with a layer selected: Duplicate current layer.